evothings/evothings-client/readme.md

 ### Building the Client

+Dependencies

+- Ruby and the Ruby gem 'redcarpet' (gem install redcarpet)
+- Check out the project evothings/examples in a directory parallell to this

 Run the Ruby script 'workfile.rb'.
 It generates files, initializes the Cordova project, fetches plugins, builds the app, and, optionally, installs it on a connected device.